 Search Engine Land: There’s No Such Thing as a “Duplicate Content Penalty.”

 Search Engine Land columnist Patrick Stox explicitly states that there is no such thing as a duplicate content penalty.
-According to Stox, the penalty is nothing more than a myth.
+According to Stox, it is nothing more than a myth.

 However, like most experts, he admits that duplicate content is not the right way to go for you.
-Stox says that while you might not be penalized, duplicate content may hurt the overall authority and credibility of your website.
+Stox says that while you might not be penalized, duplicate content may hurt the overall authority and credibility of your website, something that ultimately impacts your search engine rankings.

-Moz: Duplicate Content Is Not Technically a Penalty
+Moz: Duplicate Content Does Not Directly Impact SEO

-Moz, a leading authority in SEO and website analytics, reveals that duplicate content might not necessarily result in a penalty.
+Moz, a leading authority in SEO and website analytics, reveals that duplicate content might not necessarily result in your site being punished.
 According to the SEO software, there is no evidence that your site will disappear from SERPs because of duplicate content.

-Neil Patel: Duplicate Content Has Far Less Impact on Your Search Rankings
+Neil Patel: Duplicate Content Has Far Less Impact on Your SEO Results

 Neil Patel also believes that contrary to what most people think, duplicate content has very little effect on search rankings.
 The renowned internet marketer also doesn’t think that Google will penalize you for having duplicate content.